 The shares of common stock covered hereby consist of 4,250,000 shares of our common stock issuable upon exercise of warrants to purchase common stock.
-We issued the warrants in connection with our collaboration with Symphony GenIsis, Inc.
+We issued the warrants to the selling stockholder(s) in connection with our collaboration with Symphony GenIsis, Inc.